Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Preliminaries

 \subsection{Tandem repeats.}

 The main contribution of this paper relies on identifying and reducing the repetitive sequences of activity occurrences in the traces, \emph{a.k.a.} tandem repeats, thus compressing each trace.
-A tandem repeat for a trace $t$ is a triplet$(\start,\TRtype,\reps)$, where $\start$ is the position in the trace where the tandem starts, $\TRtype$ is the repetitive pattern, \emph{a.k.a. repeat type}, and $\reps$ is the number of repetitions of $\TRtype$ in $t$.
+A tandem repeat for a trace $t$ is a triplet$(\start,\TRtype,\reps)$, where $\start$ is the position in the trace where the tandem starts, $\TRtype$ is the repetitive pattern, \emph{a.k.a. repeat type}, and $\reps\geq2$ is the number of repetitions of $\TRtype$ in $t$.
 Given a trace $t$, $\Delta(t)$ is an oracle that retrieves the set of tandem repeats in $t$, such that the repeat type occurs at least twice (in other words, any tandem repeat $(\start,\TRtype,\reps)$ has $\reps \geq 2$).
+We use $\TRs(t,\position)$ to refer to the set of tandem repeats in trace $t$ that start at a position in the trace $1\leq\position\leq\left|t\right|$, i.e. $\TRs(t,\position)=\{(\start,\TRtype,\reps)\in\Delta(t)\mid\start=\position\}$.
 For the evaluation (Section~\ref{sec:evaluation}), the approach proposed by Gusfield and Stoye~\cite{FindingTRs} was used.
-The approach uses suffix trees to find tandem repeats in linear time with respect to the length of the input string and defines an order between the tandem repeats by reporting the leftmost occurrences first.
-That technique can be sped up by using suffix arrays as the underlying data structure~\cite{SuffixArrays}.
+The approach uses suffix trees to find tandem repeats in linear time with respect to the length of the input string and defines an order between the tandem repeats by reporting the leftmost occurrences, i.e. tandem repeats shifted right by any amount of characters are omitted.
+That technique can be speed up by using suffix arrays as the underlying data structure~\cite{SuffixArrays}.
 Additionally, the tandem repeats considered in this work are \emph{maximal} and \emph{primitive}~\cite{BoseTRinProcessMining}.
 A tandem repeat is called maximal if no repetitions of the repeat type occur at the left or right side of the tandem repeat.
 The tandem repeat is primitive, if the repeat type is not itself a tandem repeat.